Discover the best journals you can buy today and use them to create your journaling habit.

 What Is a Bullet Journal?

 If you’ve spent any time at all researching journals, you probably ran across the term “bullet journal.”
-While it is a journal like many of those highlighted above, certain elements make a bullet journal notebook stand out.
+While it is a journal like many of those highlighted above, certain elements make a bullet journal stand out.

 Conceived by Ryder Carrol, a bullet journal contains particular elements – such as an index, future log, collections, and more – that let you turn your ordinary journal into a daily planner of sorts.

 A bullet journal is such a versatile system that you can turn virtually any blank journal into one.
 It’s important to note, though, that not every daily planner can perform the same functions as a bullet journal.

 Not surprisingly, bullet journaling comes with its own language that you’ll want to grasp so you can make the planning system work for you as well as possible.
-A spread, for example, is most often referred to as two side-by-side pages that often house collections and monthlies.
+A spread, for example, is most often referred to as two side-by-side pages.

 Migration is a key element of bullet journaling and vital to keeping you moving forward.
 Any tasks on your to-do lists that didn’t get done can be migrated to the current daily page.
 This helps to keep it relevant.